sangwani-coder/alx-system_engineering-devops/0x06-regular_expressions/README.md

 # Regular Expressions
-For this project I am learning how to build regular expressions using `Oniguruma`, a regular expression library which isused by `Ruby` by default.
+For this project I am learning how to build regular expressions using `Oniguruma`, a regular expression library which is used by `Ruby` by default.

 ## Tasks
 * **0. Simply matching School**